pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/nginx.markdown

 #### Using openssl

 If you do not own your own domain, you may generate a self-signed certificate.
-This will not work with IFTTT, but it will encrypt all of your Home Assistant traffic.
+This will not work with IFTTT, but it will encrypt all of your Open Peer Power traffic.

 ```bash
 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 9999